SciML/HighDimPDE.jl/README.md

 # HighDimPDE.jl

-This package provides the Deep Splitting and the MLP algorithms to solve for non-local, non-linear PDEs (papers in prep.).
-It aims at solving PDEs for which the solution u satisfies
+**HighDimPDE.jl** is a Julia package to **solve highly dimensional non-linear, non-local PDEs** of the form
 <div style="overflow-x: scroll;" align=center>
 <img src="docs/equation.png"/>
 </div>

-Those schemes are particularly performant when the domain of the solution is highly dimensional, as they overcome the so called *curse of dimensionality*.
+(papers in prep.).

+**HighDimPDE.jl** implements schemes that break down the curse of dimensionality, including

+* the Deep BSDE scheme

+* the Deep Splitting scheme

+* the Multi-Level Picard iterations scheme.

+**HighDimPDE.jl**
+* is user friendly, and in particular it is grid-free! ➡️ no mesh required,

+* can run both on CPUs and GPUs with no extra fuss. `use_cuda = true`

-HighDimPDE.jl builds upon [DiffEqBase.jl](https://github.com/SciML/DiffEqBase.jl) and [SciMLBase.jl](https://github.com/SciML/SciMLBase.jl) for the interface, and uses [Flux.jl](https://github.com/FluxML/Flux.jl) for the machine learning part in the case of the Deep Splitting algorithm.
+**HighDimPDE.jl** builds upon [DiffEqBase.jl](https://github.com/SciML/DiffEqBase.jl) and [SciMLBase.jl](https://github.com/SciML/SciMLBase.jl) for the interface, and uses [Flux.jl](https://github.com/FluxML/Flux.jl) for the machine learning part in the case of the Deep Splitting algorithm.

 ## Installation
 Open Julia REPL and type the following